-This report focuses on the structure of mainstream education in European countries from preprimary to tertiary level for the 2016/17 school and academic year.
-Forty-three education systems are included covering 38 countries participating in the EU's Erasmus+ programme (28 Member States, Albania, Bosnia and Herzegovina, Switzerland, Iceland, Liechtenstein, Montenegro, the former Yugoslav Republic of Macedonia, Norway, Serbia and Turkey).
-The first section of the report sets out the main organisational models of pre-primary and compulsory education.
+This report focuses on the structure of mainstream education in European countries from preprimary to tertiary level for the 2018/19 school and academic year.
+Forty-three education systems are included covering 38 countries participating in the EU's Erasmus+ programme (28 Member States, Albania, Bosnia and Herzegovina, Switzerland, Iceland, Liechtenstein, Montenegro, Norway, Serbia, the former Yugoslav Republic of Macedonia and Turkey).
+The first section of the report sets out the main organisational models of primary and lower secondary education (ISCED 1-2).
 The second one provides a guide on how to read the diagrams.
 The national schematic diagrams are shown in the third section.

-Main organisational models
+Main organisational models of primary and lower secondary education